shankar-r10n/spt-aca-hol/README.md

 Container Apps Environment

-Choose the [Region] you want to deploy to from the drop-doen of available regions.
+Choose the [Region] you want to deploy to from the drop-down of available regions.

 As it is the first time, click on the [Create new] hyperlink to create a new [Container Apps Environment]

 <<Insert image of Create Container Apps Environment - Basics>> tab
-[Create Container Apps Environment - Basics] tab Environment details
+**[Create Container Apps Environment - Basics] tab**

+Environment details

 Provide an [Environment name]